-Chess Pie is a traditional southern pie recipe with deep roots from England.
-Chess pie is made from sugar, flour, butter and eggs and then baked in a pie crust.
-The combination of the sugar and flour mixed together give the pie a crispy, crackle finish on the top while leaving a custard type filling from the eggs.
-For this chocolate version of the classic pie, cocoa powder is also included.
+Chess Pie is a traditional southern pie recipe with deep roots in England.
+Chess pie is made from sugar, flour, butter, and eggs and then baked in a pie crust.
+The combination of the sugar and flour mixed together gives the pie a crispy, crackle finish on the top while leaving a custard-type filling from the eggs.
+Cocoa powder is also included in this chocolate version of the classic pie.

 How To Make Chocolate Chess Pie

 To make this pie, you’ll need the following ingredients:

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.